BCharash/PraiasPortugal/docs/architecture.md

 - Simple
 - Modular
+- Reusable
 - Testable
 - Scalable
 - Independent of external providers
 - Easy to understand

-Whenever possible, new features should extend the existing architecture rather than requiring architectural redesign.
+Whenever possible, new features should extend the existing architecture rather than require architectural redesign.

+The architecture should encourage incremental development, allowing new functionality to be introduced as independent modules or widgets without disrupting existing functionality.